Ripley's Believe It or Not! (2000 TV series): Production and broadcast

 In early 2003, Sony Pictures Television ordered an 11-episode fourth season.
 In March 2003, 11 additional episodes were ordered for the fourth season, which aired on Wednesday evenings at 9:00 p.m.
 For its timeslot, the series was the top-rated program among its target audience of people between the ages of 18–34, 18–49 and 25–54.
 In September 2003, Sony Pictures announced a trimmed half-hour version of the existing show that would start airing in reruns on local television channels across the United States.

 Home media

 After the series' cancellation in 2003, Columbia TriStar Home Entertainment (now known as Sony Pictures Home Entertainment) would produce a DVD showing highlights from all 4 seasons known as The Best of Ripley's Believe It or Not!.
 The show would receive a Philippines counterpart on the GMA Network in 2008, hosted by Chris Tiu.

 Syndication

 In the United States, hour-long reruns aired on Sci Fi during the 2000s, on Chiller from 2009 to 2015 and again briefly in spring 2017, on Cloo from 2015 to 2017, the Spanish-language network TeleXitos from 2018 to 2023, while the half-hour reruns aired on Decades from 2017 to 2019.

 Reruns later began airing on Canada's SPACE station as of 2012.

+As of 2026, the show is avalible to stream free on Tubi.